eatnumber1/roman/README.md

-# Roman: A ROM MANager
+# Roman: A toolkit for doing ROM mANagement

 Roman is a toolkit for doing ROM management.
 It is presented as a series of lightweight tools which allow for complete ROM management by composing them